Possible Causes and Solutions for Keyboard and Mouse Not Working Issue

 Also, try the keyboard and mouse on Different USB ports, And try to connect the keyboard and mouse on a different device to check and make sure the physical devices working fine.

-If the problem causing after a recent windows upgrade, And the keyboard mouse only stucks while loading the login screen (BIOS and boot screen keyboard mouse working) that causes safe mode boot is very helpful.
+If the problem causing after a recent Windows upgrade, And the keyboard mouse only stucks while loading the login screen (BIOS and boot screen keyboard mouse working) that causes safe mode boot is very helpful.

-Note: If the keyboard not working and the mouse working that cause you can enable the on-screen keyboard from the Start menu -> Windows ease & access -> on-screen keyboard.
+Note: If the keyboard not working and the mouse working cause you can enable the on-screen keyboard from the Start menu -> Windows ease & access -> on-screen keyboard.

 Reinstall Mouse Using Device Manager

 - Press Windows + R and type devmgmt.msc and enter key to open Device Manager.